NEC-CIS-11/Character-Counter-for-Names/README.md

 # Character Counter Program

 ## Overview
-The Character Counter Program is an application designed to count and display how often each letter appears in a line of text that you enter.
+The Character Counter Program is an application designed to count and display how often each letter appears in a STRING you enter.
 This program runs on the LC-3 simulator.

 ## How It Works